-The Medicines and Healthcare product Regulatory Agency (MHRA) is the competent regulatory authority for medical devices and maintains the register of such devices.
+The MHRA is the competent regulatory authority for medical devices and maintains the register of such devices.
 Various regulatory bodies have responsibility for particular UKCA marking regulations.

 2.5 What are the key areas of enforcement when it comes to digital health?